Festive Pumpkin Spice Chocolate Bark that you can make at home for a fraction of the price of the store bought variety. Great for gift giving!

 - Melt the white chocolate in the double boiler over medium-low heat, stirring occasionally.
 When completely melted, remove from heat and add 1/4 teaspoon pumpkin pie spice.
 Stir well to combine.
 Using a small spoon, drizzle melted white chocolate over the top of the chocolate/nut layer.
 Sprinkle with Halloween sprinkles.
 Place baking sheet in the refrigerator for about 45 minutes or until the chocolate is completely set and hardened.

 - Remove from refrigerator and transfer the chocolate bark to a cutting board.
-Using a sharp knife, slice it into rows that measure about 3".
+Using a sharp knife, slice it into rows that measure about 3-inches.
 Cut rows into uneven sized pieces.

 - Store in an airtight container.
 Keeps well for a couple of weeks if refrigerated.